-The VLOOKUP function in Excel is without a doubt is most used and talked function.
-In any job interview that requires excel skills, this is the must asked question that if you know how to use VLOOKUP function.
+The VLOOKUP function in Excel is without a doubt, is the most used and talked function.
+In any job interview that requires Excel skills, this is the most asked question that if you know how to use VLOOKUP function.

-The VLOOKUP function comes under lookup category of excel function.
+The VLOOKUP function comes under the lookup category of excel functions.
 The V in VLOOKUP stands for vertical.
 The function is used for looking up data that is structured vertically.
-For Horizontal lookup there is function called HLOOKUP.
+For Horizontal lookup, there is a function called HLOOKUP.

-Excel VLOOKUP function looks for first match of a given value called lookup value in data table and returns the value from given column index.
+Excel VLOOKUP function looks for the first match of a given value called lookup value, in a data table and returns the value from the given column index.
 The match can be approximate or exact.

-Although VLOOKUP is easy to use but it has its own limitation and backdrops too.
-We will discuss everything including strengths and weaknesses of the function.
+Although VLOOKUP is easy to use, it has its own limitations and backdrops.
+We will discuss everything including the strengths and weaknesses of the function.